joeclark-phd/data-engineers-manual/manuscript/chapter03.md

 millions of users.
 Only trusted users, who know enough not to accidentally corrupt the data, should be given this kind of direct access.

-As a data scientist or data engineer, this might be the sort of environment in which you munge data and develop new analytical models, but when you want to make analytics available to a broader user base, you'd want a "production" environment such as the thin-client, 3-tier architecture diagrammed in Figure
+As a data scientist or data engineer, this might be the sort of **data discovery** environment in which you munge data and develop new analytical models, but when you want to make analytics available to a broader user base, you'd want a "production" environment such as the thin-client, 3-tier architecture diagrammed in Figure